CSC207-UofT/course-project-java-sapiens/phase1/progress_report.md

 - Our design of seperating the text UI by how they will be implemented as activities in Android Studios would save time when we transition from our currerent text UI to an Android application.

 ## Each member’s contributions:
-- Kevin: ShoppingListManager class and JUnit tests
+- Kevin: ShoppingListAtivity class and added a new features of remove and adding Entities to ShoppingList after it's been created.
 - Patrick: OrderCreationAtivity class and Junit tests for OrderTest and OrderManagerTest.
 - Nikhil: DBManager.class, OrderManager.class, Order.class
 - Sidharth Sachdev: User, Customer, DeliveryMan, Scenario Walkthrough, assisted with the ui.